Cytlan/openbgi/README.md

 apt install build-essential gcc-mingw-w64-i686
 ```

-Building the ebgube is as simple as running:
+Building the engine is as simple as running:
 ```sh
 make
 ```